More questions than answers in slayings of Boston doctors

 Officers who confronted the suspect in a dark hallway in the building believed he either pointed or fired a weapon at them, according to Suffolk County District Attorney Daniel Conley.
 They opened fire, wounding the suspect.

-The law enforcement source said officers later discovered the gun the suspect had was actually a realistic-looking replica of a .357 Magnum.
+The law enforcement source said officers later discovered the suspect's gun was actually a realistic-looking replica of a .357-caliber Magnum.

 He was arrested after a "violent struggle," according to police.